 Prayer: Father, may we always seek Your guidance for each decision we make in life.
 May we always look to You.
 In Jesus’ Name, Amen.

-Scripture For Today: Proverbs 11:14 For lack of guidance a nation falls; but victory is won through many advisors.
+Scripture for Today: Proverbs 11:14 For lack of guidance a nation falls, but victory is won through many advisers.